 The urchin Echinus esculentus characterises biotopes such as: IR.MIR.KR.Lhyp.GzPk and IR.MIR.KR.Lhyp.GzFt and fluctuations in their numbers may give foliose seaweeds a chance to re-grow periodically.
-There may be a change in community structure when grazing pressure decreases.
-Recoverability is probably high.
-However, recruitment is sporadic or annual depending on locality and factors affecting larval pre-settlement and post-settlement survival (Lewis & Nichols, 1980).
+There may be a change in community structure when grazing pressure decreases, although recoverability is probably high.